drewsb/FormVault/README.md

 # FormVault
-FormVault is a Chrome extension that gives users the ability to save form templates and recover lost form data from any webpage.
+FormVault gives users the ability to save form templates and recover lost form data from any webpage.

-Current Features
+Current features:
-  * Automatically saves most current form data whenever the user updates the form.
-Program detects changes whenever a user alters the value in an html input or select element.
-  * Stores all template data into chrome.storage.sync, and auto-save data into chrome.storage.local.
-Template data persist across different browsers and devices, as long as the user has sync enabled for Chrome extensions.
-  * Recovers most recently saved form data for that particular URL.
-  * Allows users to save form data as a template, and later recover the template for that URL.
-  * Saving templates overwrites a previously saved template.
-  * Users can clear all form data by clicking the 'Clear History' button.
-  * Clicking 'recover from last save' loads most recently saved form data, as well as delete it.
-This will allow users to quickly iterate through past form data until they find the desired data.
-  * Made buttons look fancy :)
-  * Template history button that allows users to search for some url and view, edit, and delete a form template saved to that url.

-Site used to test features on: https://www.roboform.com/filling-test-all-fields
+* The ‘Undo’ button will restore autosaved data for a particular site.
+This data is stored locally on your chrome browser.
+* The ‘Save Template’ button will create a template of current site’s form data.
+As long as the user has ‘sync’ enabled on their chrome browser, this data will persist offline and across different devices.
+Note that this button will overwrite previously saved templates.
+* The ‘Restore Template’ button will retrieve the template saved to the site’s URL and fill the template data into the appropriate fields on the form.
+* The ‘Edit Templates’ button will open a new webpage with a table displaying all the user’s currently saved templates.
+Users can edit and delete templates from this page.
+* The ‘Clear History’ button will clear all history - templates and auto-saved data.
+This data cannot be recovered.
+* Works for all text elements, select drop-downs, radio buttons, and checkboxes.

+Published to the Chrome Web Store at: https://chrome.google.com/webstore/detail/form-vault/lmhpmojffnpndeejifmkicggnilnlfem